 I. DESIGNING A DEVELOPMENTALLY RESPONSIVE CURRICULUM

 The dynamically complex development of early adolescence guides all we do at Billings.
 Curriculum design is based on key questions about the intellectual and emotional maturity of each individual and their peers.
-The structure of our school day, our calendar and our trips equally reflects our understanding of growth cycles.
-Finally, all of our interactions with students are anchored in a profound belief that middle school students are exceptionally capable.
-Our expectations of students is high, because we know that in our environment they grow self-aware and gain the confidence to risk truly complex thought.
+The structure of our school day, our calendar and our trips equally reflect our understanding of growth cycles.
+Finally, our interactions with students are anchored in a profound belief that middle school students are exceptionally capable.
+Our expectations of students are high, because we know that in our environment they grow self-aware and gain the confidence to risk truly complex thought.